THINGS TO KNOW AND DO

 Keith Cuthrell is a mostly-retired lawyer and business owner who has rejuvenated a number of historic properties.
 Keith still practices law a bit with a prominent Virginia firm, focusing on business law.
 He spends a limited amount of his time at the farm overseeing its operations and enjoying the lifestyle of the area.
 He handles the reservations and most of the emailing and marketing for the farm.
 Keith and his wife, Deborah, have three adult children and six grandchildren.

 The Owner, Keith Cuthrell, handles the emails and calls for reservations at the farm from wherever he might be when the emails and phone calls arrive.

 Tina Atkins is hostess and head of housekeeping.
-David Strick and Christina Turner head up the maintenance at the farm, as well as at another property in the area owned by the Cuthrell family.
+David Strick and Kristina Turner head up the maintenance at the farm, as well as at another property in the area owned by the Cuthrell family.